 Globally, the projections are even stronger.
 Latin America experienced the fastest growth—a whopping 17.6% year-over-year—driven largely by growing smartphone usage and an overall increase in disposable income.
 Likewise, the Asia-Pacific region is poised to drive potentially massive increases for publishing in the coming years.

 Meanwhile, record labels weren’t slacking in 2019 either.
 Last year, US-based labels pulled in roughly $7.3 billion dollars in the same time period.
 But the gains for publishers outstripped those for record labels by nearly 10% (11.6% vs 10.6%).
-That’s hardly a landslide, but it’s a potential clue as to where the industry is headed: Away from traditional record labels and contracts, and towards a more decentralized and independant arrangement.
+That’s hardly a landslide, but it’s a potential clue as to where the industry is headed: Away from traditional record labels and contracts, and towards a more decentralized and independent arrangement.
 As a report from Transparency Market Research notes,

 “An upsurge in the global entertainment and media industry has been a key driver for the music publishing industry…benefits offered by music publishing companies to artists will also impel growth.
 However, music companies could lose lucrative business opportunities to artists who publish their own compositions and albums.”